burberman9000/rsschool-cv/cv.md

 ### Graduated from Homel State University as an Engilsh teacher.
 Talking about programming skills, I have taken several courses on udemy.

-# Language Level and expirience
+# Language level and experience

 ### Last time it was B1.
 My practice consisted of working as a teacher at school.